RamiKrispin/lang2sql/README.md

 ### Nice to Have

 While not necessary, having a basic knowledge of Docker is helpful, as the tutorial was created in a Dockerized environment using VScode's Dev Containers extension.
-If you don't have experience with Docker or the extension, you can still run the tutorial by creating a virtual environment and installing the required packages (as described below).
+If you don't have experience with Docker or the extension, you can still run the tutorial by creating a virtual environment and installing the required libraries (as described below).
 Knowledge of Prompt engineering and the OpenAI API is also beneficial.

 I created a detailed tutorial about setting a Python dockerized environment with VScode and the Dev Containers extension: